vicentgodella/html5css3/README.md

 These are the contents of the **HTML5 and CSS3** course available at http://html5.instructormatters.com.

-To generate the lab dependencies (node.js is required):

-  cd labs
-  npm install

 Labs
 ----

+To generate the node.js dependencies of the labs:

+	$ cd labs
+	$ npm install

 Each lab is contained in its own folder with two subfolders: `before`, containing the source code for the lab, and `after` with a finished version, useful for peeking in case of getting lost.

 Slides